TheProjectM/2019/Docker/README.md

 #### Recap and cheat sheet
 [Here's a terminal recording of what was covered on part3: Services](https://asciinema.org/a/b5gai4rnflh7r0kie01fx6lip)

 To recap, typing `docker run` is simple enough, the true implementation of a container in production is running it as a service.
-Services codify a container's beheavior in a Compose file, and this file can be used to scale, limit, and redeploy our app, Changes to the service can be applied in place, as it runs, using the same command that launched the service:
+Services codify a container's behavior in a Compose file, and this file can be used to scale, limit, and redeploy our app, Changes to the service can be applied in place, as it runs, using the same command that launched the service:

 Some commands to explore at this stage:

-    docker stack ls     # list stacks or apps docker stack deploy -c <composefile> <appname>      # run the specified Compose file docker service ls     # list runnings services associated with an app docker servics ps <service>     # list tasks associated with an app docker inspect <task or container>      # inspect task or container docker container ls -q      # list container IDs docker stack rm <stackname or appname>      # Tear down an appliation docker swarm leave --force     # Tear down a single node swarm from the manager.
+    docker stack ls     # list stacks or apps docker stack deploy -c <Compose-file> <app-name>      # run the specified Compose file docker service ls     # list runnings services associated with an app docker services ps <service>     # list tasks associated with an app docker inspect <task or container>      # inspect task or container docker container ls -q      # list container IDs docker stack rm <stack-name or app-name>      # Tear down an application docker swarm leave --force     # Tear down a single node swarm from the manager.